The translation of this document is outdated.

 fact that the information at the initial source of the

-transmission has been removed from the electronic communication
+transmission has been removed from the electronic communications

 network, or access to it has been disabled, or that a supervisory